-Guatemalan chef Debora Fadulhas been obsessive about ingredients ever since she learnt to eat.
-As an adult she’s made it her life's work to celebrate those ingredients, re-connecting a country with its farmers and their produce.
+Guatemalan chef Debora Fadulhas been obsessive about ingredients since she was a very young child.
+As an adult, she’s made it her life's work to celebrate those ingredients, re-connecting a country with its farmers and their produce.
 The 36-year-old is also widely recognised as part of the new wave of Guatemalan chefs shaping the future of the country’s gastronomy, and this year became part of an elite global group, the 50Next Hospitality Pioneers.

-At Fadul’s Diacarestaurant in Guatemala City, which opened in 2018, and her not-for-profit projects, producers are always at the heart of what she does.
-By exploring the country’s indigenous cuisine and ingredients through the lens of three pillars – respect for the earth, person and kitchen – she highlights the country's breadth of native and delicious ingredients, educating her students and guests with kindness and enthusiasm.
-Her ultimate ambition is to give value and visibility to producers in a country which is 80% reliant upon agriculture.
+At Fadul’s Diacárestaurant in Guatemala City, which opened in 2018, and her not-for-profit projects, producers are always at the heart of what she does.
+By exploring Guatemala's indigenous cuisine and ingredients through the lens of three pillars – respect for the earth, person and kitchen – she highlights the country's breadth of native and delicious ingredients, educating her students and guests with kindness and enthusiasm.
+Her ultimate ambition is to give value and visibility to producers in a country that is 80% reliant upon agriculture.

-Graduating from Camile, Escuela de Alta Cocina culinary school in Guatemala City aged 16, Fadul always knew she wasn't destined for classical European-influenced cookery.
-"I wanted to know who I am and the country in which I am standing, where is Guatemala?
+Graduating from Camille Escuela de Alta Cocina culinary school in Guatemala City, aged 16, Fadul always knew she wasn't destined for classical European-influenced cookery.
+"I wanted to know who I am and the country in which I am standing.
+Where is Guatemala?
 What do we grow here?
 We are so well known because of our ingredients and nature, why aren’t we putting value in it?
 I saw it as a defect in Guatemalans," she explains.

-The pandemic gave Fadul and her team the time to fulfil another of her dreams, creating a searchable digital database of Guatemalan producers, Crece en Guate, giving farmers online visibility and direct contact with consumers.
+The pandemic gave Fadul and her team the time to fulfil another of her dreams, creating a searchable digital database of Guatemalan producers, Crece en Guate, which gives farmers online visibility and direct contact with consumers.

 "The tomatoes from this farm are going to be totally different from a farm in Milan – you cannot generalise flavours, nature is always evolving, that’s why you have to have a conversation with them every single time you eat."

-Articulating her unique approach to ingredients was a challenge initially and “it might sound crazy to some,” she admits.
-Her eureka moment came when she learnt how to 'cup' coffee from her coffee farmer husband, "I was like, 'oh my god this is the answer!'
+Articulating her unique approach to ingredients was a challenge, initially.
+“It might sound crazy to some,” she admits.
+Her eureka moment came when she learnt how to 'cup' coffee from her coffee farmer husband.
+"I was like, 'oh my god this is the answer!'
 This is the way my mind works in a natural way.
 I don’t force it – to feel how the ingredients taste, it’s just something natural in me.
 The way that coffee cupping works was a way for me to explain how your mind works when you taste something.
 I realised we need to learn how to cup ingredients."

 Many of her chefs said that they 're-learnt' how to cook through her technique, she explains.
-"The way we do recipes, we say that the ingredients tell us what to do with them," after all, "you shouldn't use a vegetable you don't know, just like you shouldn't marry someone you don't know," she jokes.
+"The way we do recipes, we say that the ingredients tell us what to do with them.
+You shouldn't use a vegetable you don't know, just like you shouldn't marry someone you don't know," she jokes.

 In this way, dishes are built by the ingredient from the bottom up, with the ingredient setting the tone, rather than the classical way of learning recipes and techniques.
 As a result, combinations are often bold and unique, like white chocolate and fish.